timon-k/next-nats-k8s-demo/README.md

 It also looks comprehensive functionality-wise and mature enough to be used, especially concerning the handling of the quite complicated [protobuf field presence][presence].

+To keep things simple, the proto files are directly contained in the source folders and the generated sources are committed to the repo.
+Re-generation is a manual step via `npm run generate-proto`.

 [ts-proto]: https://github.com/stephenh/ts-proto
 [proto-js]: https://developers.google.com/protocol-buffers/docs/reference/javascript-generated